mquinson/retrogames/docs/source/Scratch-the-rocket.rst

 You can also learn from `eg-box-exit.py
 <https://github.com/mquinson/retrogames/blob/master/engine/eg-box-exit.py>`_
-to ensure that your game stops when the box moves out out the screen.
+to ensure that your game stops when the box moves out of the screen.

 A game skeleton
 ---------------